joshmfrankel/joshmfrankel.github.io/_posts/2018-05-26-zero-downtime-migration-from-enum-to-single-table-inheritance.md

 ![Zero Downtime STI class diagram](/img/2018/zero-downtime-sti.png)

 Next, we can start creating the type specific models for each Beer type.
-This is good prepartion work for when we have confidence that our database's type column is always filled out (phase 3).
+This is good preparation work for when we have confidence that our database's type column is always filled out (phase 3).
 We don't actually need any logic in these yet but they are necessary for STI to function properly.

 {% highlight ruby %}
 class Porter < Beer